 - Since most people prefer to position their greenhouse next to the house, there isn’t always enough space to install it.

-- Apart from the construction itself, supplying kits and electric heaters are not cheap, either.
+- Apart from the construction itself, supplying kits and electric heaters are not cheap, either, and this is just another one of the disadvantages of greenhouses.

 Did you know why are greenhouses called ‘green’?